 It is a legal obligation to hold all deposits in a government-backed Tenancy Deposit Protection Scheme.
-We register our deposits in MyDeposits, a link to the website and more information about how your deposit will be registered can be found here.
+We register our deposits in MyDeposits, click the link for more information about how your deposit will be registered.

 What is a tenancy agreement?